simplifylearning101/dsa_with_cpp/README.md

 - Tools: C++11/14, LeetCode (tag by topic), NeetCode (curated roadmaps).
 Track progress in a problem-solving journal.

 ### Approach
 - This is a cohort based model of learning.
-Students will join the cohort and learn together.
+You will join the cohort and learn with others.
-- There would be lectures 2-3 hours per week covering conceptual explanations with real-world examples and C++ programs.
+- There would be online sessions 2-3 times (of 1-1.5 hrs) per week discussing conceptual explanations with real-world examples and C++ programs.
-- Students are then expected to practice 10-15 homework programs of increasing difficulty on the topics discussed.
+- You will then practice 10-15 homework programs of increasing difficulty on the topics discussed on daily basis.
-- We will slowly start introducing LeetCode/NeetCode problems every week, focusing on easy-to-medium difficulty initially.
+- You will slowly start practicing LeetCode/NeetCode problems every week, focusing on easy-to-medium difficulty initially.

-Weekly fun project: A mini-project to apply what you've learned, showcasing your understanding (e.g., via GitHub submission).
-You will form a group, work on project and present it to rest of the cohort members.
+- Weekly fun project: At the end of the week, you will develop a mini-project to apply what you've learned, showcasing your understanding (e.g., via GitHub submission).
+- You will form a group, work on project and present it to rest of the cohort members.

 ## Before we start
 1. Do you have a local environement run Cpp programs?
 If not, reachout to tech coodinator for help (details below)